idptools/metapredict/docs/usage/command-line.rst

 	$ metapredict-predict-idrs /Users/thisUser/Desktop/interestingProteins.fasta

-Note that as of metapredict V2-FF this will automatically parallelize on a GPU or CPU if available.
-A progress bar will also be generated in the terminal.
+As of metapredict V3, you can automatically parallelize any metapredict network on a GPU or CPU if available.

 **Additional Usage**